6 Highly Effective Strategies for Teaching Visual Learners to Read

 - Add to this the expectation that children will successfully memorize endless sequences of letters (spelling) which they will use correctly in their writing

 A quick glance around a typical school will show us the results of teaching all children this same way.
-In each classroom, there are a handful of children who just absorb all this sequential stuff as though through their pores.
+In every classroom, there are a handful of children who just absorb the details as though through their pores.
 These are the children who can see a word once and just remember it.
 They would learn to read if you stuck them in a paper bag with a stack of books.
 They would figure out the pattern and the code for reading.

-Another group of children work at learning to read and do ok with it, but many of them do not enjoy reading, and many don't understand what they are reading because they are so focused on the task of recognizing the words and saying them correctly (which is what they think reading is).
+Another group of children work at learning to read and do ok with it, but many of them do not enjoy reading, and many don't understand what they are reading because they are so focused on the tasks of decoding to focus on meaning.

-Yet another group of children lags sadly behind the rest and this group begins to struggle and then fail in any discipline that requires reading.
+Yet another group of children lags behind the rest, begins to struggle, and then fail in any discipline that requires reading.

 The final group of children just don't make it.
-A lot of testing and sorting goes on; children are identified and named by the skills they do not acquire, and they are often removed from the regular classroom and are sorted into small groups, where intensive efforts commence to help them learn to read using the same methods they were unsuccessful with before.
+A lot of testing and sorting later, children are identified and named by the skills they do not acquire, and they are often removed from the regular classroom and put into small groups, where intensive efforts commence to help them learn to read using the same methods they were unsuccessful with before.